-We all are quite aware, on 24th June 2018 women of the Kingdom will come out to drive on the roads of Saudi Arabia.
-This is a day when history will be written as Saudi Arabia is the only country right now which imposes a ban on women driving.
+Driving Ban removed: We all are quite aware, on 24th June 2018 women of the Kingdom came out to drive on the roads of Saudi Arabia.
+This is a day when history has been written as Saudi Arabia was the only country in the world which imposed a ban on women driving.

 Women who have a driving license issued by a foreign country are now allowed to convert foreign driving license with Saudi Driving License.